Service brief · Chapter II · Event-based filings

 GST registrationGSTIN stays; legal name needs separate updateFile Form REG-14 on the GST portal within 15 days

-Provident fund (EPFO) and state insurance (ESIC)No — separate update on each portalUpdate employer name on each portal
+EPFO and ESICNo, separate update on each portalUpdate employer name on each portal

-Import-export code, MSME, Shop Act, professional taxNo — separate update on each portalFile the name-change application on each portal
+IEC, MSME, Shop Act, PTNo, separate update on each portalFile the name-change application on each portal

-Letterheads, invoices, signage, websiteNo — operational changeReplace all materials with the new name from the date of the new certificate
+Letterheads, invoices, signage, websiteNo, operational changeReplace all materials with the new name from the effective date

 The hidden cost